gguuss/netduino-blinky/README.md

 The project now includes a simulator written in WPF.
 To load the simulator, open the solution file in the BlinkySimulator folder.

+Some small differences between the simulator and the netduino library:

+* In the simulator, the pixels are not reversed every other line, this affects LedStripUtils
+* The simulator requires yield statements for the LED loops because of the way WPF works

 License
 =======